alehano/reverse/README.md

 # reverse
 Go (golang) url reverse

 Simple url reverse package.
 It fits to any router.
-All it does is just store urls by name and replace params when you retrieve a url.
+All it does is just store urls by a name and replace params when you retrieve a url.
-To use it you have to add a url with name, raw url with placeholders (params) and a list of these params.
+To use it you have to add a url with a name, raw url with placeholders (params) and a list of these params.

 Example using Goji router: